rtexelm/SignalMapper/README.md

 ## Background

 SignalMapper is intended to be a data visualization of amateur radio signals in any given geographical area.
-Using a callsign lookup API, the app will display the locations of these stations and their related info.
+Using location and callsign lookup APIs, the app will display the locations of these stations and their related info.
+It will be visually pleasing.

 ## Functionality and MVPs